justincasher/justincasher.github.io/articles/2024/Hilberts-10th-problem/Hilberts-10th-problem.md

 ## 1. Turing machines

 &emsp; A *Turing machine*, introduced by A. Turing, [\[7\]](#5-references), is a way to mathematically formalize the idea of an algorithm.
 We will not give the explicit definition here, as we will only need an informal notion for our purposes.
 A Turing machine can be thought of as a finite program having infinite memory, i.e., it is free of any physical memory constraints that a real computer has.
-It execeutes infinitely fast, meaning we are more concerned with whether a Turing machine *halts*, or stops after a finite number of steps, with respect to a given input rather than its run time.
+It executes infinitely fast, meaning we are more concerned with whether a Turing machine *halts*, or stops after a finite number of steps, with respect to a given input rather than its run time.

-&emsp; Visually, a Turing machine $ T $ can be viewed as string of code, which is equivalent to a finite piece of tape:
+&emsp; Visually, a Turing machine $ T $ can be viewed as a string of code, which is equivalent to a finite piece of tape:

 $$
 1, 0, 0, 1, 1, 1
 $$

-Its memory $ M $ is likewise a piece of tape, but this time infinite, although at any point during the computation it can only contain finitely many 1's:
+Its memory $ M $ is likewise a piece of tape, but this time infinite, although at any point during the computation, it can only contain finitely many 1's:

 $$
 \dots, 0, 0, 0, 1, 1, 0, 1